ekusuma/handin240/README.md

 ## Specification
 Student workflow should (roughly) be as follows:
-1. Do homework involving “PDFed” answers and “Code” answers.
-Code answers will be in a set of .sv, .timing, .asm, etc files.
+1. Do homework involving "PDFed" answers and "Code" answers.
+Code answers will be in a set of `.sv`, `.timing`, `.asm`, etc files.
 There may be multiple code answer files, of varying types.
 The PDFed answer file is a scan of the student’s handwritten work, for instance. **There will only ever be a single PDFed file.**
 2. Student places code files in a directory in their own AFS space.
 This is